-Cost of sales in first quarter of fiscal 2019 was \$928,192 compared to \$657,885 in first quarter of fiscal 2018.
-Gross margins as a percentage of revenue in first quarter of fiscal 2019 declined to 50%, compared to 54% in first quarter of fiscal 2018.
+Cost of sales for the three and six months ended February 28, 2019 were \$1,556,690 and \$2,484,882, respectively, compared to \$601,627 and \$1,263,607 for the same prior year comparable periods representing a 159% increase and 97% increase in direct costs.
 Tariffs imposed by the US government, effective September 2018, on products manufactured in China was the primary factor increasing product cost and reducing the gross profit margin.

-Overall operating expenses were \$1,664,260 for the three months ended November 30, 2018 compared to \$1,205,931 during the comparative period of the prior year and represented a 38% increase.
+Overall operating expenses for the three and six months ended February 28, 2019 were \$1,565,750 and \$3,230,010. respectively, compared to \$1,120,036 and \$2,325,967 for the same prior year comparable periods representing a 39% and 39% overall increase in operating expenses.
 All areas of operating expenses experienced year-over-year increases, partially due to creating a sales and service company in the US, during Q3 of fiscal 2018, and from adding to the Company's engineering, sales, production, and administrative teams to increase operational capacity.

-The Company has purposefully increased spending in critical areas to accelerate product development, penetrate new markets, and to create a scalable infrastructure upon which to grow.
-The increased spending was in largely in the area of headcount to accelerate development of additional features and functionality in product hardware and software, along with expanding the sales team and marketing efforts.
+The Company has necessarily increased spending in a number of areas to accelerate product development, penetration into the transit market, and to create a scalable infrastructure upon which to grow.
+The increased spending related to expansion of operations to the United States in the first two quarters is projected to reduce during the second half of fiscal year.